augustkeller/final-practice-unit-0-august-k/README.md

 I am using the do-while loop (Working With Loops - 3) to ensure that user inputs are within the 1-3 Tic-Tac-Toe grid parameters.

-○ Building Arrays ○ Using Arrays
+○ Building Arrays

 I built a multi-dimensional array (Building Arrays - 4) to represent the Tic-Tac-Toe grid.

+○ Using Arrays

+I am using dynamic indexing (Using Arrays - 1) to use variables instead of hard-coded indexes.This allows me to assign user input to a specific spot on the Tic Tac Toe grid.